Polyglot Prompt: Multilingual Multitask PrompTraining: Introduction

-Among this background, in this paper, we try to use prompt techniques to blur the boundaries of tasks and languages.
-Specifically, more tasks in different languages can be placed in a \textit{monolithic} framework.
-As illustrated in Fig.~\ref{fig:mtl-overview}, different tasks from different languages can be connected together by being reformulated as a pre-training task.
-We name the multilingual multitask training model designed in this paper as \textit{Polyglot Prompt (PolyPrompt)}.
-Architecturally, we choose the encoder-decoder pre-training framework where more NLP tasks could be unified compared to other architectures such as the mask language model that favors classification-based tasks.
+We name this multilingual multitask training model as \textit{Polyglot Prompting (PolyPrompt)}.
+Different tasks from different languages can then be seamlessly connected together by being reformulated as pre-training tasks.
+Architecturally, we choose the encoder-decoder pre-training framework so that more NLP tasks could be unified, as compared to other architectures such as the mask language model that favors classification-based tasks.
+Our explorations in this paper are driven by following research questions: